CodeYourFuture/syllabus/docs/react/prep.md

 sidebar_label: Preparation
 ---

-Before you start React you must make sure that you have some additional software is installed.
+Before you start React you must make sure that you have some additional software installed.

 ## Node & NPM